 With a diameter of six metres, the clock is mounted at the point of intersection where the diagonally slanted columns come together at the top.
 It is visible from a distance and illuminated at night, but has no numbers.
 It is not clear whether the hour mark vertically positioned at the top indicates twelve o’clock or the mark corresponding to the diagonal of the columns.
 Every twelve hours, the hands will form the Vitra logo for a few brief moments.
 The clock turns on its own axis, thematically addressing time but not facilitating a practical reading of the time.

 Carsten Höller on slides

 "A slide is a sculptural work with a pragmatic aspect, a sculpture that you can travel inside.
 However, it would be a mistake to think that you have to use the slide to make sense of it.
 Looking at the work from the outside is a different but equally valid experience, just as one might contemplate The Endless Column by Constantin Brancusi from 1938.
 From an architectural and practical perspective, the slides are one of the building’s means of transporting people, equivalent to the escalators, elevators or stairs.
 Slides deliver people quickly, safely and elegantly to their destinations, they’re inexpensive to construct and energy-efficient.
 They’re also a device for experiencing an emotional state that is a unique condition somewhere between delight and madness.
 It was described in the fifties by the French writer Roger Caillois as “a kind of voluptuous panic upon an otherwise lucid mind.”

-Remains closed if weather conditions are poor.
+The slide remains closed if the weather conditions are poor.